masonitedoors/MDL/packages/tailwindcss/README.md

 All of the design tokens, such as _color_ and _spacing_ are available through CSS classes, along with many classes to represent the box-model, such as `flex` and `mx-auto` for `display: flex; margin-left: auto; margin-right: auto;`.
 However, **there are no base styles**.
 You will most likely want to combine it with existing base styles.
 Everything in Tailwind is zero'd out.

-`color-limerick` and `bg-limerick` will produce the Masonite green for the color and background property respectively.
-All Masonite colors are simply prefixed by `color-` or `bg-`.
+`text-limerick` and `bg-limerick` will produce the Masonite green for the color and background property respectively.
+All Masonite colors are simply prefixed by `text-` or `bg-`.
 This pattern applies to border colors and whereever else applicable.
 Check out the Tailwind [docs](https://tailwindcss.com/docs/) for more.

 ```html